Retiring comfortably — never mind wealthy — may seem out of reach to many people, given current savings rates and inflation.

 You might think there’s no way you’d ever have that kind of cash to invest in a single year, but you could be surprised at when and how you come into extra cash.
-You may benefit from a loved one’s estate, downsize your home or sell a boat or other large toy that no longer fits your lifestyle.
+You may benefit from a loved one’s estate, downsizing your home or selling a boat or other large toy that no longer fits your lifestyle.

 When you find yourself on the receiving end of a windfall, don’t blow it on a vacation.
 Instead, put it in a retirement account if you want to retire rich.

 4. Don’t leave free money on the table